MEDIAART-3BB3/VR-Tutorials/Tutorial_Virtual_Reality_Artwork-World-Building_and_Futurism.md

 - Go to [https://mediaart-3bb3.github.io/vr_assets_fall_2024/](https://mediaart-3bb3.github.io/vr_assets_fall_2024/) and follow the instructions to upload an image for the sky and another one for the ground

-- Copy the generated link and paste it in a `sky` and `plane` objects.
+- Copy the generated link and paste it into a `sky` and `plane` objects.
 See the example below:

 ```html
 <a-sky src="https://mediaart-3bb3.github.io/vr_assets_fall_2024/images/skyWclouds.jpg"></a-sky>